spikeheap/spikeheap.github.io/src/documents/posts/2013-08-13-managing-sudoers-with-puppet.html.md

 * Provision the VM and log into it.
 * [Add the newest Puppet repositories to APT](http://apt.puppetlabs.com/README.txt) (my Puppet configuration would do this later, but lets start as we mean to go on).
-* Run the usual {% codeblock lang:bash %}apt-get install puppet git {% endcodeblock %}
+* Run the usual <code>apt-get install puppet git</code>
 * Clone the Git repository of the Puppet configuration (the entirety of /etc/puppet).
 * Use *puppet apply* on *site.pp*.
-I expected this to fail (and it did raise a couple of errors) but it did a significant enough job to then allow puppetmaster to start and a *puppet agent -t* to be run. {% codeblock lang:bash %} puppet apply /etc/puppet/manifests/site.pp{% endcodeblock %}
+I expected this to fail (and it did raise a couple of errors) but it did a significant enough job to then allow puppetmaster to start and a *puppet agent -t* to be run. <code>bash puppet apply /etc/puppet/manifests/site.pp </code>
 * Make a cup of tea and bask in the reflected glory.

 ##### Lessons learned